gblokker/fastapi-base-crud/README.md

 ### 1. Start the PostgreSQL Database

+**Note** the example is not optimized and purely exists to give insight into how the crud base works and to have a playground.
 The example includes a Docker container with PostgreSQL that automatically runs Alembic migrations on startup:

 ```bash
 # Build the database image